 Here, we can quickly and easily generate a map of the digital product without properly developing it.
 Thanks to that, we can see the connections between screens as well as the steps we have to take if we want to perform a given action.
 It also facilitates checking whether all the features are there.
 It’s a plan of the product in which we can re-arrange the hierarchy of information to make the product more user-friendly.

 After the workshop, when everything is established, we provide you with wireframes.
 These grey sketches that we show you are eventually transformed into a prototype.

 Once we have the prototype ready, we can conduct tests and gather user data.
 We always try to do internal tests to check if everything is logical and intuitive.
 The feedback from usability testing helps us improve our idea and make all the necessary adjustments to the early product.

 At this point, when everything is accepted, we can get to the actual work.
 Usually, we start with planning the screens and then, as we go on, we design one after another.
 We also consult these few designed screens with a client to get a final confirmation.
 During this stage, we begin to collaborate even closer with developers.
 As we prepared some of the components and screens ahead, it’s time for them to code them.

 After the design phase, we carry on yet again tests – internal and external if possible.
 The latter ones are beneficial since they’re done with the target users.
 As the idea resembles the final product, we can gather even more insights about it.
 During our first tests, we check the logic of a product, while here, we make sure that everything is clear, accessible and easy to use.

-As you can see, a designer’s job requires empathy and an understanding of human needs.
-Moreover, our skills and individual abilities vary depending on the product.
+As you can see, graphic design requires empathy and an understanding of human needs.
+Moreover, throughout the design career, our skills and individual abilities vary depending on the created product.